 Zinc has been shown to reduce the toxic effect of amyloid plaque deposits by changing the amyloid proteins into a shape that is less harmful to the brain — it actually fights to prevent the damage caused by excess copper, iron, and aluminum.

 Magnesium has been called the “sleeper” of the essential trace elements because this little-known mineral is crucial for over 300 functions in the body.
-Magnesium stimulates brain function and is key for improving your brain’s ability to process information and improve memory.
-Recent findings demonstrate that magnesium, like zinc, may also be effective in protecting against Alzheimer's disease-like pathological progression by reducing plaque in your brain.
+Magnesium helps stimulate brain function and is key for promoting your brain’s ability to process information and improve memory.

 Vitamin E is a powerful antioxidant that’s been shown to reduce risk of Alzheimer’s by over 50%, but only when you consume around 8 mg each day.
 Found in leafy greens and mangoes, and like magnesium and zinc, you can get Vitamin E from raw, organicnuts and seeds.
 But here’s the most important part: however you opt to get your vitamin E, whether through food or through supplement,it should come from a natural source or a supplement that is sourced only from natural ingredients.
 Here’s why: there are actually 8 different types of vitamin E, and 99.9% of supplements on the market only source their vitamin E from one type.
 When that happens, believe it or not, that one form of vitamin E in the supplement can actually inhibit your body’s ability to absorb the other 7 essential forms of the vitamin.
 So make sure it’s derived from a whole food source.